Flipkart: Funding and revenue

 By August 2015, after raising another US$700 million, Flipkart had raised a total of US$3 billion over 12 rounds of funding from 16 major investors.
-In April 2017, Flipkart underwent another round of funding, receiving US$1.4 billion in funding from investors including eBay, Microsoft, and Tencent.
+In April 2017, Flipkart underwent another round of funding, receiving US$1.4 billion in funding from investors including EBay, Microsoft, and Tencent.
 On 10 August 2017, SoftBank Vision Fund invested another US$2.5 billion in Flipkart.

-On 19 September 2018, Flipkart Marketplace Singapore injected ₹3,463 crore into Flipkart Internet.
-The transaction was done in two tranches, according to regulatory filings.

-In March 2021, it was reported that Flipkart was considering the possibility of going public through a merger with a special-purpose acquisition company (SPAC) to speed up its listing process in the United States.

-In 2022, the organization started Flipkart Ventures and created a venture fund of $100 million to be invested in other 6 start-ups selected for Flipkart Leap Ahead, an accelerator program.
-Each start-up will be given an equity investment of up to $500,000.
-Once the first cohort of Flipkart Leap was completed, the program was split into two distinct programs known as Flipkart Leap Ahead (FLA) and Flipkart Leap Innovation Network (FLIN).
+In 2022, the company started Flipkart Ventures and created a Venture capital of $100 million to be invested in other startups selected for its startup accelerator program.

-The total revenue in 2022 was that of ₹43,357 crore was reported for the past fiscal year of 2020–2021.
-This was 25% more than its revenue in the fiscal year of 2020.
-The losses were reported to have reduced by 23% to ₹2,445 crore with total expenses of ₹45,801.
+The total revenue in 2022 was that of ₹43,357 crore was reported for the past fiscal year of 2020–21, which was 25% more than its revenue in the previous year.
+The losses were reported to have reduced by 23% to ₹2,445 crore.

-In May 2024, Google invested almost $350 million into Flipkart.
+In May 2024, Google invested $350 million in Flipkart.

 Regulatory action and lawsuits

-In November 2012, the Indian Enforcement Directorate launched an investigation into Flipkart for alleged violations of the foreign direct investment regulations of the Foreign Exchange Management Act of 1999.
+In November 2012, the Indian Enforcement Directorate launched an investigation into Flipkart for alleged violations of the foreign direct investment regulations of the Foreign Exchange Management Act, 1999.
 On 30 November 2012, Flipkart's offices were raided by the Enforcement Directorate, with documents and computer hard drives seized by inspectors.
 In August 2014, the Enforcement Directorate claimed that it had found Flipkart to be in violation of the Foreign Exchange Management Act.
 The Delhi High Court declared that several e-commerce firms, including Flipkart, had violated foreign investment regulations.

 In January 2016, a public interest litigation hearing took place over Flipkart's alleged contravention of foreign investment norms.
 The court asked the Reserve Bank of India to provide the latest circular on foreign investment policy.
 The same month, the Department of Industrial Policy and Promotion (DIPP) clarified that it did not recognise the marketplace model of online retail.
 In February 2016, Health Minister J. P. Nadda announced that the Maharashtra FDA had taken action against Flipkart, among others, for selling drugs without a valid license.